W1lliam1337/digital-sdk/README.md

     static const auto setup_bones_sig = static_cast<void*>(utils::sig( modules::m_client_dll, _( "55 8B EC 83 E4 F0 B8 D8" ) ));
 }
 ```

+# Some key notes / FAQ
+1. Key notes: This SDK is only x86 compatible as it uses cdecl (naked) operators, which does not support x64 and ARM.

+2. Please install DirectX on your target system and include in the visual-studio library-link path + include-link path.
+I updated this manually for my system by putting the relevant headers + libs into dependencies/DirectX/include and dependencies/DirectX/lib.
+I do not remember off the top of the head if these libraries are portable across all systems, so be prepared to overwrite this OR update the path and remove.

+3. Some of usage of this cheat is undocumented and you'll have to go through the codebase to figure out how different things work.
+That's OK.
+Just a heads up that to open the menu, press the "Insert" key according to menu.cpp:~30

+4. SDK compiles a DLL which will need to be injected (of course).
+The choice of injection is up to the user / developer.